timotheeMM/python-course/README.md

 # python-course

-Here is a python exercices repository.
-All contributions are welcome for new exercices ! :blush:
+Here is a Python exercises repository.
+All contributions are welcome for new exercises! 😊

-You can add a module with the format of the fist one !
+You can add a module in the format of the first one!